palm86/hex_flora/priv/specimens/moraea_falcifolia.md

 ### Distribution in the Hex

-Shale soils of arid fynbos communities in the valley floor.
+Shale soils of De Doorns Renosterveld Karoo communities in the valley floor.

 ### References